ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ### wxpython

-[wxPython](https://wxpython.org/)is a GUI based on the cross-platform [wxWidgets](https://www.wxwidgets.org/) library.
+[wxPython](https://wxpython.org/) is a GUI library based on the cross-platform [wxWidgets](https://www.wxwidgets.org/) library.
 Setting up `wxPython` was problematic without using Conda, and although it's newer than `tkinter`, the documentation is somewhat spotty, so I decided to skip wxpython altogether.

 ### tkinter

-The oldest GUI interface for Python is [tkinter](https://docs.python.org/3/library/tkinter.html), which usually comes bundled with Python, though you still have to install `python3-tk`.
+The oldest GUI library for Python is [tkinter](https://docs.python.org/3/library/tkinter.html), which usually comes bundled with Python, though you still have to install `python3-tk`.
 You can specify the GUI you're building by hand in Python, or use the [Python Automatic GUI Generator](http://page.sourceforge.net/) (PAGE).

 The widgets provided by `tkinter` are adequate for most purposes.
-I created two text fields to display the old and new file names.
+I created two text fields in my app to display the old and new file names.

 Event-handling is accomplished using the widgets' `validation` mechanism, which sadly is rather [poorly documented](https://stackoverflow.com/questions/4140437/interactively-validating-entry-widget-content-in-tkinter).
 Drag-and-drop support is [spotty](https://docs.python.org/3.9/library/tkinter.dnd.html).